Welcome to eBrain Centre!

 Dr. Faranak Farzan is the Chair in Technology Innovation for Youth Addiction Recovery and Mental Health in School of Mechatronic Systems Engineering, Simon Fraser University.

-Benjamin Schwartzmann is a research assistant.
+Benjamin Schwartzmann is a Ph.D. student with a focus on improving Cognitive Behavioural Therapy.
 He holds a master degree in electrical engineering and is specialized in signal processing algorithms.

 DR. SYLVAIN MORENO